Need money to start a business? Crowdfunding could be just what you need to get your startup off the ground.

 How can you make your crowdfunding campaign a success?
 Use these 11 tips from people who have run successful funding campaigns to help you reach or exceed your goals.

 1. Don’t rush into your campaign

 Successful crowdfunding campaigns usually take lots of research and planning.
 The first thing to consider is how much money you’ll need and what the best option for raising the funds will be.

-Although a handful of businesses have raised a half million dollars or more through perk-based crowdfunding sites, the average raised by successful campaigns is $29,907 according to.
+Although a handful of businesses have raised a half-million dollars or more through perk-based crowdfunding sites, the average raised by successful campaigns is over $29,907, according to.
 While that might sound like enough money if your project doesn’t require a lot of cash, the other fact to keep in mind is that only 22.6% of projects wind up fully funded.

 Each crowdfunding site has its own rules, and there are differences regarding what types of campaigns they accept, what fees you’ll pay for raising money, and whether or not you’ll collect any money if you don’t reach the goal you set when you launch the campaign.
-You’ll find this type of information in a FAQs or help section on each site.
+You’ll find this type of information in the FAQs or help section on each site.

-Although your ultimate goal is to raise money to launch a product or business, will need to spend money to give your campaign a chance for success.
-Depending on your project and the amounts you’re trying to raise, your costs may include some or all of these (and possibly other) expenses:
+Although your ultimate goal is to raise money to launch a product or business, you will need to spend money to give your campaign a chance for success.
+Depending on your project and the amount you’re trying to raise, your costs may include some or all of these (and possibly other) expenses:

-- Video Production
+- Video production